AlexCasa/essential-web-app-starter-kit/README.md

 ## Conventions

-The project must have the following structure:
+The project by default must have the following structure:
 ```
   app/
     scripts/